maltesermailo/android_kernel_pantah/Documentation/filesystems/fscrypt.rst

 - ``ENOTTY``: this type of filesystem does not implement encryption
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it
+- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it or ADD_KEY_FLAG_WRAPPED_KEY was requested and the underlying inline encryption engine does not support it.

 Legacy method
 ~~~~~~~~~~~~~